 - 1/2 bunch flat leaf Italian parsley or basil leaves (picked through)

 - 2 cloves garlic -grated

 - zest from 1 small lemon

 - a good squeeze of lemon juice

-- a pinch of sea salt to your taste
+- 1 pinch sea salt (to taste)

 Reserve one of the roasted peppers and tear it into rustic pieces.
 Set aside.
-Use the rest of the roasted pepper and puree them in a small food processor with a splash of olive oil and a splash of red wine vinegar until a chunky sauce forms.
+Puree the rest in a small food processor with a splash of olive oil and a splash of red wine vinegar until a chunky sauce forms.
 Set aside.

 Allow the soup to cook gently for about 45 minutes until the flavors have married and desired consistency is achieved.
 Adjust seasonings to your taste with sea salt.
-Serve hot with the reserved pepper pieces and drizzles of parsley pesto.
-Garnish with the toasted pine nuts and a few fresh parsley leaves.
+Serve hot with the reserved pepper pieces and drizzles of pesto.
+Garnish with the toasted pine nuts, fresh parsley and basil.

-Discard the tough stems from the parsley and add the leaves to a bowl of a small food processor.
+Discard the tough stems from the parsley and add the top leaves to a bowl of a small food processor.
 Add the pine nuts, garlic and oil together with a pinch of sea salt and process until smooth.
 Transfer to a small bowl and stir in the lemon zest and juice.
 Adjust taste and texture to your preference with more lemon juice and olive oil.